TrangLe265/TrangLe265/README.md

 ## Few words about me 💫
 😎 I am Trang, usully goes by Chloe, currently live in Helsinki.
 Growing up, I have always been a visual person, and somewhere along the way, I discovered my interest in coding.
 But as we all know, coding can be intimidating, time-consuming, and often monotonous—not to mention, not always the most visually appealing process.
 So, I thought, maybe I could bring something to the table—creating programs that are not only functional but also intuitive and visually appealing.
 That's the plan anyway!
 - 🔭  I’m currently studying at Haaga-Helia University of Applied Sciences
-- 🌱  I’m currently improving my skills in JavaScript, Java, Python with a sprinkle of SQL
+- 🌱  I’m currently improving my skills in JavaScript, TypeScript, Java, Python with a sprinkle of SQL

 ### In my freetime, I like to:
  - 🏋🏻‍♂️  Throw some heavy plates around